Oil pipeline boosts Kurds in stand-off with Baghdad

 Facing a reinvigorated Sunni insurgency and divisions within his own Shi'ite coalition, Prime Minister Nouri al-Maliki will find it difficult to win an election next year if he seeks a third term without support from the Kurds.

-Iraqi officials are banking on Turkey seeking their approval to avoid antagonizing Baghdad any further.
+Iraqi officials are banking on Turkey seeking their approval to avoid antagonising Baghdad any further.

-Analysts and industry sources say the Kurds will for now at least opt for the benefits of being a quasi-state entitled to a share of Iraqi oil reserves, which are far greater than their own.
+Analysts and industry sources say Kurdistan will for now at least opt for the benefits of being a quasi-state entitled to a share of Iraqi oil reserves, which are far greater than their own.

 "They have a very advantageous position as they are," said an industry source who declined to be named.
 "It (independence) doesn't make sense.
 It's not in anybody's interest".